abruzy/support-ticket/README.md

 Visit http://localhost:3000/

-## Using Customer Support Ticket App

-To use this app, follow these steps:
+## Features

 --- For Users ---

-1. create, update, edit a user
-2. create, update, edit and delete a ticket
-3. comment on ticket
-6. Sign up and sign in with devise gem
+- Sign up / Sign in / Sign out via devise gem
+- User can create a ticket
+- On creation of the ticket by user, the status of the ticket is open
+- User can delete their ticket
+- User can edit their ticket
+- User can view a list of all the ticket he/she has created

---- For Admin ---
+--- Admin ---

-1. create, update, edit a user
-2. create, update, edit and delete a ticket
-3. comment on all ticket created by different user
+- Sign up / Sign in / Sign out via devise gem
-4. Can view all users on the platform
+- Admin can view all users on the platform
+- Admin can view all the active tickets on the platform created by the users
-5. See all ticket that are in the active session and once resolve, can click on the close ticket to change the status to close i.e the issue has being resolved
+- Admin can close a ticket which means that the ticket has being resolved
-6. Sign up and sign in with devise gem
+- Admin can delete user

 ## Contributing
 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.